andrevidela/Research-report/Thesis/index.md

 operateDoor op = op MkDoor
 ```

-In this example, instead of monadic composition we use plain _function composition_ in order to ensure that our protocol obeys the rules of our protocol.
-This result is desirable only because monads do not compose between each others, which prevented us from trivially interleaving another protocol in the _indexed monad_ example, but functions do compose.
+In this example, instead of monadic composition, we use plain _function composition_ to ensure that our protocol obeys the rules of our protocol.
+This result is desirable if only because monads do not compose with each other, which prevents us from interleaving another protocol in the _indexed monad_ example, but functions do compose.

-`operateDoor` verifies the protocol because it forces the `op` function has to make use of the provided door.
+`operateDoor` verifies the protocol because it forces the `op` function to make use of the provided door.
 The client of the API has no choice but to manipulate the existing door until the protocol is over.

 ```haskell
 -- Doesn't typecheck because door is ignored.